joannapranikajoshua/Sunpy3D/proposal.md

-- I shall get familiar with the working of Sphinx and producing doctest with Sphinx, PyTest, and Tox.
+- I shall focus on getting familiar with the working of Sphinx and producing doctest with Sphinx, PyTest, and Tox.
 - Understand the main plot testing methodology.
 Currently, figure tests are performed through `pytest-mpl`.
 Either use a different figure testing methodology or test in accordance with the current figure testing method existing in SunPy which will be decided based on input from the mentors.
 - The existing code shall also be tested according to the various 3D plots on render.
 The plots shall be rendered using PyVista's show through Jupyter Notebook with the appropriate `cpos` location so the entire 3D plot is visible clearly from a 2D perspective especially for example plotting and testing.
 - I shall also spend time exploring the capabilities of 3D plotting and continuously add functionality such as the extension of plotting to `LASCO maps` and work on the exploration of magnetic field lines from `PfssPy`.

-- I shall also get familiar with the possibility of extending most of the 2D plotting functionality to 3D from SunPy.
+- I shall also familiarise myself with the possibility of extending most of the 2D plotting functionality to 3D from SunPy.

 ___